Corissalea/KQL-and-Workbooks/README.md

-# Entra ID and Workbooks
+# KQL and Workbooks
-Sharing KQL queries, presentation slides and workbook templates that can be useful to others to learn more about Entra ID and KQL.
+Sharing KQL queries, presentation slides and workbook templates that can be useful to others to learn more about Kusto Query Language.